 - You develop new symptoms

-When in the sun, cover a keloid that is forming with a patch or Band-Aid, and by use a sunblock.
-Continue follow these steps for at least 6 months after injury or surgery for an adult, or up to 18 months for a child.
+Continue to follow these steps for at least 6 months after injury or surgery for an adult, or up to 18 months for a child.

 Imiquimod cream can be used to prevent keloids from forming after surgery, or from returning after they are removed.

 Juckett G, Hartman-Adams H. Management of keloids and hypertrophic scars.
 Am Fam Physician.
 2009;80(3):253-260.